sajjadGG/book-python/fastapi/microservices/architecture.rst

 Event-driven architecture
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 *  Use an event-driven, eventually consistent approach.
-Each service publishes an event whenever it update it’s data.
+Each service publishes an event whenever it update it's data.
 Other service subscribe to events.
-When an event is received, a service updates it’s data.
+When an event is received, a service updates it's data.

 Event sourcing
 ^^^^^^^^^^^^^^